TheFifthRider/simply-roleplaying-webapp/docs/basics/tests.md

 When a character makes a test of any attribute with a goal to **fill a progress meter**, if they...

-*   **Critically fail:** They instead make things more complicated, either by falling victim to an existing risk or introducing a new one.
+*   **Fail:** They instead make things more complicated, either by falling victim to an existing risk or introducing a new one.
-*   **Fail:** They are able to make some progress.
+*   **Partially succeed:** They are able to make some progress.
 Fill the progress meter by half of what they rolled.
-*   **Succeed:** They make great progress.
+*   **Fully succeed:** They make great progress.
 Fill the progress meter by what they rolled.
 *   **Critically Succeed:** They make incredible progress.
 Fill the progress meter by twice what they rolled.

 <br/>